cameronhu/AntibodyBigQuery/README.md

 # Observed Antibody Space Sequence Onboarding

-Onboarding of the Observed Antibody Space sequencing data to the Profluent HCP environmnent
+Onboarding of the Observed Antibody Space sequencing data to GCP BigQuery

 ## Usage
 The oas_onboarding package is pip installable.
 Package is built using setuptools as the backend, and details are store in the pyproject.toml.
 Navigate to the `oas_onboarding` root directory and run the following command in terminal: